HostMonster was founded way back in 1996, making them one of the oldest web hosts in the industry.

 - Upsells: A few upsells.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Mojo Marketplace for easy installation of popular apps and CMSs.

 HostMonster’s performance is pretty average across the board, to be honest.

-But HostMonster failed in our speed tests and that’s a huge concern, seeing as a ‘working’ website is kinda a prerequisite here.
+But HostMonster failed in our speed tests and that’s a huge concern, seeing as a ‘working’ website is kinda a necessity here.

 Then you have the issue of all-too-common pricing tricks, which isn’t quite as good as advertised when you start adding up all the extra fees and charges over time.

 Simply put – there are better hosts out there for your money.